samizaman/AV2001/README.md

 - I also build some side projects if I find something exciting to build ⚒️.
 <hr>

-## 🛠️ Programming Languages
+## 🛠️ Technologies
 Although I could add more logos of languages to make this section <br>
 look appealing to you, I would be lying to myself cause I don't know them.
 <br><br>
-Below are some of the languages, and libraries/frameworks that I am proficient in.
+Below are some of the technologies, inluding languages libraries/frameworks, and deployment platforms that I am proficient in.
 <div>
     <img src="https://github.com/devicons/devicon/blob/master/icons/html5/html5-plain.svg" alt="Logo of HTML5" width="50">
     <img src="https://github.com/devicons/devicon/blob/master/icons/css3/css3-plain.svg" alt="Logo of CSS3" width="50">